We're here if you need help

 - Cloud connections to that computer are enabled by default, for zero-hassle connectivity.

 - When its time to renew your subscription, your new license key will be automatically applied, so remote access will never stop.

 It’s important to note that you can subsequently disable cloud connectivity if you wish, so you can take advantage of automatic subscription renewal for a computer but prevent it being discoverable via our cloud service.
 See how to do this.

 If you choose not to add a remote computer to your team:

 - Cloud connections are not possible.
 You can only establish direct connections.

 - When its time to renew your subscription, you will have to manually re-apply your new license key, either desk-side or remotely.
 If you do not, remote access will stop.

 Adding a computer to a team desk-side¶

-When you install VNC Connect, you are prompted to sign in to VNC Server and apply your subscription.
+When you install VNC Connect, you are prompted to sign in to VNC Server and license it.
 Choose to enable cloud connectivity at the same time and the computer will automatically join the team.

 If you’ve already installed VNC Connect, you can re-run VNC Server’s Licensing Wizard at any time, sign in again, and enable cloud connectivity: